gomorpheus/morpheus-docs/release_notes/current.rst

 Other Enhancements
 ------------------

+- Agent Compatibility: SUSE SLES 12 and 15, OpenSUSE Leap agent installation support
 - Appliance Compatibility: Amazon Linux 2 appliance installation support
-- Appliance Compatibility: RHEL 8 appliance installation support
+- Appliance Compatibility: RHEL 8 and CentOS 8 appliance installation support
-- Appliance Compatibility: SUSE 12 and 15 appliance installation support
+- Appliance Compatibility: SUSE SLES 12 and 15, OpenSUSE Leap appliance installation support
 - Apps: The App owner can now be edited in Provisioning > Apps > (Selected App) > :guilabel:`EDIT`
 - Blueprints: The Blueprint owner can now be edited or removed in Provisioning > Blueprints > :guilabel:`MORE` > Permissions
 - Catalog: CentOS catalog items added for SCVMM, Hyper-V, and UpCloud Clouds